-AIB - "guaranteeing the origin of European energy"
+AIB - "Guaranteeing the Origin of European Energy"

 AIB has standardised energy certification for all energy carriers in Europe: the European Energy Certificate System - "EECS".

-EECS is based on structures and procedures which ensure the reliable operation of energy certificate schemes in Europe.
+EECS is based on structures and procedures that ensure the reliable operation of energy certificate schemes in Europe.
 These schemes meet the criteria of objectivity, non-discrimination, transparency, and cost-effectiveness to facilitate the international exchange of guarantees of origin.

-The AIB operates an inter-registry communications Hub connecting all national registries.
+The AIB operates an inter-registry communications Hub connecting all national registries and provides a knowledge centre for energy certificate authorities across Europe, providing and sharing advice and guidance.

 AIB membership and Hub connection are distinct processes, involving two phases: AIB membership and joining the EECS Electricity and/or Gas Scheme, including Hub connection.